-The Dude Diet: Burger Bust
+The Dude Diet: Chipotle Turkey Burgers

 I’m pleased to report that things in Dude Diet land have been relatively unobjectionable this week.
 Logan has been unusually busy with school and various other projects, which has helped divert his attention from procuring ridiculous quantities of food.
 However, he is about to board a plane to Chicago for the weekend to kick off Widespread Panic’s spring tour, so shit will be hitting the fan soon enough.
 I’m trying very hard not to think about all of the things he’s going to ingest over the next 48 hours.
 Don’t ask, don’t tell.

 doom trip to Chicago got me thinking about the subject of burgers, since he has been anxiously anticipating getting down with the cheeseburger at The Drake Hotel all week.
 Burgers, like pizza and barbecue, are one of the sharpest thorns in the Dude Diet’s side.
 Dudes love burgers.
 In fact, burgers are practically their own food group in the average dude’s diet.
 I can understand this because burgers are delicious.
 They are also on most menus, pair nicely with beer, and are very difficult to screw up.